Nearly 9,000-year-old shrine unearthed in Jordan - NewsBreak

 The archeologists made the discovery at a remote Neolithic campsite on the eastern side of Jordan’s desert, The Associated Press reported.

-The shrine held two large standing stones carved with anthropomorphic figures as well as a hearth and altar and a miniature model of a convergence of two large stone walls that are used to trap gazelles.Lawsuit alleges Knoxville Catholic Diocese, Bishop Stika covered up rape
+The shrine held two large standing stones carved with anthropomorphic figures as well as a hearth and altar and a miniature model of a convergence of two large stone walls that are used to trap gazelles.All eyes on the sky!
+Iowa eagle numbers soaring

 The finding amazed the archeologists because it’s ancient but in good condition.